 How do French people celebrate Bastille Day?

-The first Bastille Day celebrations took place on 14 July, 1790, on the very first anniversary of the storming of the Bastille.
-This very first celebration took place on the ground where the Eiffel Tower now stands - an area of land called Champ-de-Mars.
+The first Bastille Day celebrations took place on 14 July, 1790.
+It was exactly one year after the storming of the Bastille.
+This first celebration was organised on the ground where the Eiffel Tower now stands - an area of land called Champ-de-Mars.